If you're considering the best merchant services for your business you'll more than likely want the ability to take

-Square offers a merchant service designed to “start selling fast”.
-It will attract smaller and new businesses starting out with its promise of quick setup, no long term contracts and no monthly fees, and even includes a free mag-stripe reader.
+Square offers a merchant service designed to “start selling fast.”
+It will attract smaller and new businesses with its promises: quick setup, no long term contracts, and no monthly fees, and the service even includes a free mag-stripe reader.

 Square offers a robust feature set including being able to send invoices (even from a mobile device) to customers for payment, storing the card information for regular customers, plus support for third-party e-commerce platforms such as Wix and Ecwid.
 It also boasts the ability to take keyed-in payments directly via the Square Virtual Terminal without a card reader, and an offline mode for those occasions when an internet connection is not available.